Faculty & Staff

 B.S.
 Elementary Education, Indiana/Purdue University of Ft.
 Wayne

 Korben was born and raised in a small rural community in Indiana.
 He joined the Marine Corps Reserves right out of high school and received his B.S. in Elementary Education in 2004.
 He taught briefly in Indiana, but decided to shift careers shortly after.
 In 2010 his wife and he decided to move to Denver so he could learn how to build and repair guitars at Red Rocks Community College.
 He repaired and built guitars professionally for nine years before deciding to change to a more technology focused career.
 Korben loves to play guitar, hike, golf, and entertain their dog, Birdie the Border Collie in his free time!

 Maggie Wright, Extended Day Coordinator and Summer Learning Director

 B.A in special education, University of Northern Colorado

-Maggie has spent her whole career working with youth.
+Maggie has spent her entire career working with youth.
 From Girl Scouts to Denver Public Schools, she has worked and built programs that engage students' inner passions.
 Maggie has been the Extended Day and Summer Programs Manager at Ricks since August 2017.
 She came to Ricks from Denver Public Schools' Department of Extended Learning, where she spent five years developing inclusive inquiry-based programming.
 As the Summer Programs Manager, Maggie and her team of graduate students from DU have created inquiry-based programming that challenges students to find and explore their passions in the world around them.
 She loves making jewelry, playing with her five cats, and watching the Colorado Avalanche with her family in her free time.